 Asenath Nicholson’s journey through the Great Famine

 Written by Rua Breathnach .
 Directed by Rémi Beelprez

 With support from Wallonie-Bruxelles International.

 KEEPSAKETHEATRE is a new collaboration between Irish playwright Rua Breathnach and Belgian director Rémi Beelprez.

-Our aim is to make exciting, contemporary theatre inspired by half-forgotten texts and past events that speak urgently to us today.
+Their aim is to make exciting, contemporary theatre based on half-forgotten texts and past events that speak urgently to us today.

 Rua Breathnach is a native of Dublin.
 His first two plays, ‘Rondo’ and ‘Avenida’, premiered in Brussels in 2013 and 2015 respectively.
 He moved with his family from that city to Union Hall in 2016.
 ‘Welcome to the Stranger’ is his first full-length play.

 Rémi Beelprez has collaborated with many acclaimed theatre makers including Ivo Van Hove, Trisha Brown, Jan Fabre and Thomas Ostermeier.